Shang-Chi and the Legend of the Ten Rings ending explained

-On one level, the ending of Shang-Chi and the Legend of the Ten Rings is what you'd expect from a Marvel movie.
-The heroes fight a horde of CG creatures to save the world -- but it isn't quite that straighforward, as some elements of the climax are open to interpretation.
+On one level, Shang-Chi and the Legend of the Ten Rings' ending is what you'd expect from a Marvel movie -- the heroes fight a horde of CG creatures to save the world.
+But the film's climax isn't quite that straightforward, as some elements are open to interpretation.

-Shang-Chi and the Legend of the Ten Rings is in theaters today, Sep.
-3 (and reportedly streaming on Disney Plus in October).
-"From opening battle to inevitable post-credits scene," CNET's review says, "Shang-Chi comes with Marvel strengths and weaknesses while also feeling like something winningly new."

 Drawing on Chinese myths and martial arts philosophy, the ending sees Shang-Chi choose a path that allows him to take on both the soul-sucking creatures and his own father.
 During the final fight, his choices and their consequences are presented visually, as not everything is explicitly explained in dialog or referenced earlier in the film.
 That makes the ending either intriguingly philosophical or annoyingly vague, giving you scope to come up with your own conclusions about how things turned out... or chuck popcorn at the screen in annoyance.